mittelmark/tmdoc/README.md

 [![Wiki](https://img.shields.io/badge/Docu-Wiki-blue)](https://wiki.tcl-lang.org/page/tmdoc%3A%3Atmdoc)

 Literate  programming with Tcl.
-Embed Diagram code and the output, LaTeX equation, literature references, shell script output, Youtube videos  and Tcl code with the  evaluation  results into  Markdown or LaTeX documents.
+Embed Diagram code and the output, LaTeX equation, literature references,  shell  script  output,  Youtube  videos  and Tcl  code  with  the evaluation  results into  your Markdown, AsciiDoc or LaTeX documents.

 ## Description

-The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup languages like Markdown and LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.
+The package _tmdoc_ and the standalone application of it provide facilities to evaluate  embedded Diagram code, LaTeX equations, YAML defined  abbreviations, or R, Python, Octave, Shell or Tcl code within  documents of Markup  languages like Markdown, AsciiDoc or LaTeX and add the  resulting  output to the document for creating  dynamic  documents, a technique  as well known as  literate  programming.